wgetJane/ttt-weapon-rework/README.md

 information about new weapons is at the "new weapons" section below

+#### longer gunfights
+weapon damage has been tweaked so that players take a lot longer to kill

+reasons why are mostly because:\
+\- i think it's much less interesting if a gunfight is pretty much over just a second or two after it begins\
+\- reaction time matters too much with low ttk, which is problematic when there's big ping differences\
+\- giving players more opportunity to dodge shots and move around makes fights more fun\
+\- higher ttk makes it harder for a player to confidently win a 1v2, which i think makes more sense for ttt

+weapons also now have distance damage falloff (50% damage at 1024 units for most weapons)\
+this is to encourage players to have much more personal engagements at close range instead of just picking each other off from a distance

 #### interpolated recoil
 recoil is smoothed over 0.067 seconds instead of instantly teleporting your crosshair upwards